jawj/IKEv2-setup/README.md

 If things don't work out right away ...

 * Make sure you created the client connection using the emailed `.mobileconfig` file or PowerShell commands.
-Setting it up manually via the OS GUI will not work, since it will default to highly inscure ciphers which the server has not been configured to support.
+Setting it up manually via the OS GUI will not work, since it will default to insecure ciphers which the server has not been configured to support.

 * Check the logs on both client and server.
 __On the server:__  Log in via SSH, then `sudo less +F /var/log/syslog`, and try to connect.